MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-kiosk.md

 10. In **Kiosk Mode**, select **Multi app kiosk**.
 11. Select **Add** to define a configuration, which specifies the apps that will run and the layout for the Start menu.
 12. Enter a friendly name for the configuration.
-13. Select an app type, either **Win32 App** for a classic desktop application or **UWP App** for a Universal Windows Platform app.
-  - For **Win32 App**, enter the fully qualified pathname of the executable, with respect to the device.
-  - For **UWP App**, enter the Application User Model ID for an installed app.
+13. Select **UWP App** for a Universal Windows Platform app, and enter the Application User Model ID for an installed app.
 14. Select whether to enable the taskbar.
-15. Browse to and select the Start layout XML file that you generated in step 1.
+15. Browse to and select [the Start layout XML file](#start-kiosk).
 16. Add one or more accounts.
 When the account signs in, only the apps defined in the configuration will be available.
 17. Select **OK**.
 You can add additional configurations or finish.
 18. Assign the profile to a device group to configure the devices in that group as kiosks.